-The Japanese ritual of layering is practiced every day by Japanese women to maintain beautiful skin and prevent aging.
+The ritual of Japanese layering is practiced daily by Japanese women to maintain beautiful skin and prevent aging.

-Double cleansing is the first and probably the most important step.
-It involves gently but deeply cleaning the skin to purify it from all the impurities accumulated during the day.
-This promotes skin regeneration during the night and makes it more receptive to active ingredients.
+Double cleansing is the first and arguably the most important step.
+It involves gently but deeply cleansing the skin to purify it from all the impurities accumulated during the day.
+This promotes skin regeneration overnight and makes it more receptive to active ingredients.

 Step 1 - Oil

-To remove makeup, dust, sebum, and pollution, you need to choose an oil-based product (oil, balm, or milk) and massage it onto dry skin with your fingertips.
+To remove makeup, dust, sebum, and pollution, choose an oily substance (oil, balm, or milk) and massage it onto dry skin with your fingertips.
 There's nothing better for removing impurities without damaging the skin.
-Most oils and balms transform into milk upon contact with warm water and are very easy to remove.
+Most oils and balms transform into a milky texture when in contact with warm water and are very easy to remove.

 Step 2 - Water

-After removing oil-based impurities, you should use a water-based cleanser to eliminate any remaining residues.
-The cleanser is applied to wet skin, gently massaged, and then thoroughly rinsed with warm water.
-You can accompany this step with an accessory like a sponge or cleansing brush for a deeper cleanse.
+After removing impurities with oil, use a water-based cleanser to eliminate remaining residues.
+The cleanser is applied to damp skin, massaged gently, and then rinsed thoroughly with warm water.
+You can enhance this step by using an accessory like a sponge or a cleaning brush for a deeper cleanse.

-Despite daily cleansing, a layer of dead skin naturally forms on the surface of the skin; this is called the stratum corneum.
-This layer, in addition to clogging pores and dulling the complexion, prevents skincare from penetrating the dermis.
-Therefore, the second step of the layering process involves gently exfoliating it on a weekly basis with the same philosophy as before: with gentleness!
+Despite daily cleansing, a layer of dead skin naturally forms on the skin's surface; it's called the cornified layer.
+This layer, in addition to clogging pores and dulling the complexion, prevents skincare from penetrating into the dermis.
+Therefore, the second step of layering involves exfoliating it weekly with the same philosophy as before: gently!

-Once the skin is thoroughly cleansed, you can complete the cleansing with a cotton pad soaked in lotion.
-This final cleansing step also prepares the skin to receive subsequent treatments such as essences, serums, and creams.
+Once the skin is well cleansed, you can perfect the cleaning with a cotton pad soaked in lotion.
+This final cleaning step also prepares the skin to receive subsequent care such as essences, serums, and creams.

-In the morning, a cotton pad and a few drops of lotion will help remove dust and toxins accumulated during the night.
+In the morning, a cotton pad and a few drops of lotion will help remove dust and toxins accumulated overnight.